osism/github-manager/README.md

-# GitHub permissions management through Ansible
+# GitHub repository management through Ansible & Python

-This repository manages the GitHub permissions for the OSISM organization.
+This repository manages the GitHub repositories for the OSISM organization.

 ## Installation